50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 Inverting the grouping gives

-which in the latter case is a Reynolds number based on the banner length.
-Notice that the grouping can be inverted if we want to, such as to follow established convention or just because it is otherwise convenient to do so.
+which, in the latter case, is a Reynolds number based on the banner length.
+Notice that the grouping can be inverted by following established conventions for a similarity parameter or because it is otherwise convenient.

 For :